railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 #.
 Is the database accessible?
 Still in the PostgreSQL menu, start
    the pgAdmin III application which you can use to explore the database.
 Double-click on the \
    ``PostgreSQL4OpenERP``\  connection.
-   You can find the password in the Open ERP server configuration file.
+   You can find the password in the OpenERP server configuration file.
    If the database server is accessible you'll be able to see some information about the empty database.
 If it's not then an error message will appear.